 Ecological reserve wardens

-ER wardens support BC Parks staff with a great variety of tasks, including invasive plant control, inventory of flora and fauna, and trespass monitoring.
+Ecological reserve wardens are the eyes and ears of BC Parks in the province’s ecological reserves.
+They support BC Parks staff with invasive plant control, plant and wildlife inventory, trespass monitoring, and many other tasks.
 These dedicated volunteers serve a vital role in the long-term protection of B.C.’s ecological reserves.

 Volunteer awards